Sudhanshu-Ch0udhary/kora-lang/README.md

 # Kora

-Kora is a sandboxed, deterministic scripting language designed to safely express user-defined logic and rules inside host applications.
+Kora is a small, deterministic scripting language designed for safe embedding inside backend systems and controlled execution environments.

 It enables configurable behavior without relying on dynamic code execution, or exposing system resources.